VinodKandula/revolut-test-1/README.md

 - No currency conversion is performed.
 Both accounts must use the same currency.
   If currency conversion is required, it should be done by the client.
 - All API amount values have 2 digits after the decimal point, representing the cents.
+- The only reason for transfer rejection in this service if the sender account doesn't have enough funds.

 ## Chosen technologies